‘Go ahead. She’s in the garden…’

 To have just one more chance

 To look into your eyes and see you looking back”*

 She sings her newly written poem in her head, humming a soft melody in E minor.
 Maybe I should take up playing the guitar again…

 She bites her pen, frowning slightly.
 She’s been writing since they returned from the beach, but the oppressive humidity makes her restless.
 She puts away her writing gear and stretches, pushing the window open wide.

 *Christina Aguilera – Hurt

 Through the high-pitched buzz of the cicadas, she can hear Granny and Missy talking with low voices on the porch downstairs.

 She wonders where Rowan could be… Probably holed up with the IF’s, conspiring… She decides to join her grandmother and great aunt for a glass of fresh lemonade before going to bed.
+She wishes they would let her have some Mint Julep, it would surely help her sleep.
+Even if Missy probably would let her taste some, her grandmother would refuse.
 When she walks past the landing, she stops.
 A grand piano is looming in the shadows and intrigued Taïga approaches.
-A piano?
-When did it get there?
-She lets her fingers run lightly over the black wooden case, intensely studying the sheet music propped up.
-The complicated notes of one of Liszt’s Hungarian Rhapsodies look like a work of art.
-Briefly her thoughts stray to St Sim’s Art School and she wonders what has become of Louis St Clair…

 Seems like it was yesterday when I saw your face,